-One, businesses are willing to spend increasing amounts to reduce their fraud losses.
-Two, we will surely see an explosion in the number of fraud prevention tools in the oncoming years.
+- Businesses are willing to spend increasing amounts to reduce their fraud losses.

 So how do you pick a fraud prevention tool that is efficient, future-proof and the right fit for your business?
 Just begin by asking the following 5 questions before choosing it.

 5 Factors you Should Consider Before Choosing a Fraud Tool